BEXIT (Book EXIT)

 BEXIT seems like a terrible waste of time and energy but maybe if I could get a big red library bus to promote it then my idea might take seed and maybe I should blame those bloody British foreigners for forcing Ireland to celebrate World Book Day with our closest neighbour and not all or other European allies.

-Ireland is sending millions to England for books which would be spent on Tayto.
+Ireland is sending millions to England for books which would be better spent on Tayto.

 We should BEXIT.

-Belated World Book Day to England and Ireland and Feliz Dia del Libro to the rest of the world next month as they celebrate World Book and Copyright Day.
+Belated World Book Day to England and Ireland and Feliz Dia del Libro to the rest of the world as they celebrate World Book and Copyright Day.

 In the immortal words of William Shakespeare, “I’m turning in my damn grave watching you celebrate ye olde World Book Day on my bloody birthday you bastards.”